 Barbara J. Andrews, Journalist, AKC Master Breeder

-For every dog adopted out to a loving home, statistically four more take its place thanks to animal “rights” legislation such as mandatory spay and neutering and ever-increasing zoning, noise and nuisance regulations and license fees.
+For every dog adopted out to a loving home, statistically four more take its place thanks to animal “rights” legislation, mandatory spay and neutering, and ever-increasing zoning, nuisance regulations and license fees.

 Thanks Politicians.
 We elected you, we deserve this.